 A 2016 report by NICE predicted that by 2025 consumers “will have zero tolerance for sub-optimal service, as they will be even more informed about the reality of service, have far higher expectations, be empowered by social sharing, and be more willing and able to shift suppliers”.
 This report also found that due to shifting consumer perceptions of service performance, great customer service will commoditise, making it increasingly difficult to differentiate and delight customers.

 More recently, in 2020 an article by McKinsey & Company argued that the pandemic has forced a rethinking of what customer care means; in a post-pandemic world, the best ways to improve customer experience and efficiency will be “to increase digital self-service and to make smarter trade-offs, grounded in what matters to customers.

-Forrester predicts customers will still in the future choose to make a phone call to a real person, despite the resurgence in the Internet of Things (IoT), such as Amazon’s Alexa.
+Forrester research and advisory online, predicts customers will still in the future choose to make a phone call to a real person, despite the resurgence in the Internet of Things (IoT), such as Amazon’s Alexa.
 For example, for tasks such as account closure, booking complex airline tickets or asking for their creative input, artificial technology (AI) still needs decades of development to match a human touch.

 How can you drive continuous improvement in response to consumers' changing needs?